allthingslinux/tux/docs/content/selfhost/install/docker.md

 # Installation via Docker

+!!! tip "Tip"
+    You can use Podman instead of Docker.

 !!! wip "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.